andf-mongodb/nextgenslog/README.md

 # nextgenslog
 Because who wants to do a computer's work by hand?

-(is it "NextGensLog?" or is it NextGenSlog?")
+(is it "NextGensLog" or is it "NextGenSlog" ??)

 ## Steps